Information for International-Qualifying BC Athletes

 Youth International 2 minimum threshold of performance

-Youth Minimum Threshold of Performance (82%)
+Youth Minimum Threshold of Performance (69% of Senior Marker)

 Female